 Puerto Rican food is delicious, and it’s also quite diverse.
 The cuisine of Puerto Rico combines the cooking techniques of Taino Indians, African slaves, Spanish settlers, and other cultures to create a unique blend that has been passed down from generation to generation.

-This blog post will explore some traditional Puerto Rican recipes as well as some modern ones too.
+As a Puerto Rican from Yabucoa, I will share with you some traditional Puerto Rican recipes as well as some modern ones too.

 Arroz con Pollo